DURATION

 Hiking

-Another early start for a 3 hour drive to Tuichan, close to the border with Mexico.
-Tuichan is the base for your climb up Tajumulco, Guatemala's highest volcano and the highest point in all of Central America.
-The hiking today is fairly easy going, but it's a long day with around 7 or 8 hours of hiking.
+Another early start for a 3 hour drive to San Sebastian, close to the border with Mexico and the base for your climb up Tajumulco, Guatemala's highest volcano and the highest point in all of Central America.
+Today is a long day with around 5 hours of hiking.
 There are beautiful forest trails and pine studded ridges on the way to your camp spot for the night.
-You'll put your head down to sleep at roughly 4000m above sea level - but not just yet.
-From the camp, the volcano summit is a steep climb for 30 minutes more, topping out at 4219m.
+You'll put your head down to sleep at approx 3965m above sea level - but not just yet.
+From the camp, the volcano summit is a steep climb for 30 minutes more, topping out at 4220m.
 You're officially on the top of Central America!
 Another awesome night of wild volcano camping awaits on the short descent back to camp.

 Day 7